The Screwtape Letters: Audio drama

 Focus on the Family Radio Theatre was granted the rights to dramatize The Screwtape Letters as a feature-length audio drama.
 Production began in 2008, and the product was released in the fall of 2009.
 Andy Serkis, known for playing Gollum in The Lord of the Rings film trilogy, provided the voice for Screwtape, with Bertie Carvel as Wormwood, Philip Bird as The Patient (identified in this production as "John Hamilton"), Laura Michelle Kelly as The Girl (identified in this production as "Dorothy"), Roger Hammond as Toadpipe, Christina Greatrex as Slumtrimpet, Janet Henfrey as Glubose, Eileen Page as John Hamilton's mother, Susie Brann as Viv Brett, Robert Benfield as Noel Brett, and Geoffrey Palmer as C.S.
 Lewis.
 There is a 7-and-a-half minute video preview of the Radio Theatre production with interviews and making-of footage.
 This production was a 2010 Audie Awards finalist.

 Annotated Screwtape Letters

 An annotated edition of The Screwtape Letters was released in 2013 by HarperOne.
 Paul McCusker, who adapted the book for Focus on the Family's audio drama, wrote the footnotes.
 McCusker does not provide any theological commentary or interpretation, but instead clarifies vocabulary, literary passages and customs which might not be immediately clear to the modern reader.
 He also cross-references passages to Lewis' other works dealing with particular subjects.

 In popular culture

 Comics

-In Calvin and Hobbes, Bill Watterson named Mrs. Wormwood (Calvin's elementary school teacher) after Lewis' apprentice devil.
+In Calvin and Hobbes, Bill Watterson named Miss Wormwood (Calvin's elementary school teacher) after Lewis' apprentice devil.